googleapis/python-storage/README.rst

 `venv`_ is a tool to create isolated Python environments.
 The basic problem it addresses is one of dependencies and versions, and indirectly permissions.

+Make sure you're using Python 3.3 or later, which includes `venv`_ by default.
-With `venv`_, it's possible to install this library without needing system install permissions, and without clashing with the installed system dependencies.
+With `venv`, it's possible to install this library without needing system install permissions, and without clashing with the installed system dependencies.